-

 What is the difference between Medicare’s Annual Enrollment Period (AEP) and OEP ?

 Timing is everything!
 Generally, if you miss an enrollment deadline, you will need to wait until the general enrollment period (GEP) and most likely pay the penalty.
 However, there are special enrollment periods (SEP) you might qualify for.
-If you do, you don’t have to pay any penalties.
+If you do, you may avoid paying penalties.
 This means you can sign up outside our initial enrollment period, which starts three months before you turn 65 and lasts up to three months after.

 When do you qualify for the special enrollment period?